-Center for the Study of Black Families and Children
+Center for the Study of Family Health and Well-Being

 Overview

-The CSBFC aspires to become a leading research center that establishes a foundation for transformative scholarship on Black families and children.
-We aim to cultivate a vibrant intellectual community at the University of Tennessee by attracting and supporting scholars and students engaged in high-quality research that benefits the university, Knoxville, and informs regional, national, and international discussions.
-The CSBFC is an intellectual space dedicated to studying Black families and children by fostering a diverse and inclusive research environment, facilitating groundbreaking research, bridging the gap between research and practice, promoting professional development, and encouraging collaboration.
+The Center for the Study of Family Health and Well-Being aspires to be a leading research center that fosters transformative scholarship on families and children in the United States.
+Our goal is to cultivate a vibrant intellectual community at the University of Tennessee, attracting and supporting scholars and students engaged in high-quality research.
+This work not only benefits the university and Knoxville but also informs regional, national, and international discussions.
+To fulfill our mission, the Center for the Study of Family Health and Well-Being is dedicated to creating an inclusive research environment that facilitates groundbreaking work, bridges the gap between research and practice, promotes professional development, and encourages collaboration.

 901 McClung Tower